-Once check-in opens, basic economy flyers on Delta (and other airlines) have a chance to pick the best of what seats are left.
+Once check-in opens, basic economy flyers on Delta have a chance to pick the best of what seats are left.
 And just how many seats are left will vary wildly by route, time of day, time of year, etc.

 Sometimes, you might have a nearly empty cabin to choose from.
 Other times, the entire cabin may be booked and you’ll be left to get a seat assignment at the gate.
 It just depends.

 But if you want to avoid a middle seat or get seats together, you have to watch the seating chart like a hawk.
-Check the seating chart on the site or via app every hour or so for the few hours after the check-in window opens.
+Check the seating chart on the site or via app every hour or so for the few hours after the check-in window opens, which starts 24 hours before a domestic flight is scheduled to depart.
 And check again the morning before your flight.
 And then again.
-As other passengers move around the cabin or cancel flights, better seats may open up.
+As other passengers move around the cabin or change their flights, better seats may open up.

 On a flight last year from Minneapolis-St. Paul (MSP) to Las Vegas (LAS), there were just a few dreaded middle seats open when online check-in opened 24 hours in advance.
 But after checking the seat map religiously for the next few hours, it happened: There was an open aisle seat.